UUDigitalHumanitieslab/tei_reader/README.md

 The library focuses on extracting the main text content from a file and providing the available metadata about the text.

+It was originally created to support importing TEI formatted corpora into [GrETEL](https://gretel.hum.uu.nl/ng/home), using the [corpus2alpino](https://github.com/UUDigitalHumanitieslab/corpus2alpino) library.

 # TL;DR

 ```bash